 Alan Robert Proctor

-"If you value what TWP offers to aspiring writers, please follow my lead.
+Alan's specific challenge to us all is simple, "If you value what TWP offers to aspiring writers, please follow my lead.
 This community asset deserves our support."